-Coal Barges on the Birmingham Canal
+Coal Barges on the Birmingham Canal (Anon)

 - 2.7 The Grand Junction was built as a broad canal in the south where 14ft boats could be accommodated, but at its northern end it joined the Oxford Canal which was narrow and the canals into Birmingham were also narrow.
 It was generally therefore used only by narrow boats, except at the London end.
 The advent of the railways meant that the waterways were forced to adapt in order to survive. - 2.8 The section through this district was designed for narrow boats and was built by two companies; the Warwick & Napton Canal and the Warwick & Birmingham Canal.
 Working together meant that the canal profited until 1838 when the railway was built bringing direct competition. - 2.9 In 1894 the Grand Junction purchased the canals which now comprise the 'Leicester Line'.
 In 1929 the Regent's, Grand Junction and the two Warwick Canals merged and became the 'Grand Union Canal'. - 2.10 The new company, with the help of government loans, modernised this part of the system to enable broad-beamed boats to work between London and Birmingham.
 Dredging was carried out and the banks protected with concrete strengthening, bridges widened or replaced, and narrow locks replaced with broad locks.
 Completed in 1937 much of the canal remained too shallow for broad boats to pass each other and unable to pass in tunnels however.
 Narrow boat traffic increased in the short term, but post-war with canalside factories no longer using coal as a fuel or having it brought in by other transport methods, the canals declined.
-Loading boats along the Grand Union Canal was phased out in the 1930's.
+Loading boats along the Grand Union Canal was phased out in the 1930's and although commercial carrying continued until the early 1970's, the decline had set in post WWII.